 Phosphorous helps perennial plants and turf build strong roots and develop winter hardiness.
 Winter hardy plants and lawns green up earlier and grow faster each spring, provided their roots have access to the correct amount of phosphorous.

 Phosphorous is an important component in the "fruit set" process.
 Ever ask how your neighbour grows those big luscious tomatoes?
-Probably their phosphorous level is optimized every year.
+Probably their phosphorous level is optimised every year.

 The granddaddy of soil elements is potassium.
 Potassium is the "Cation for Anions".
 No, we are not turning this discussion into a chemistry class.
 We're just quoting a world famous botanist, who said that potassium is the locomotive which pulls the other elements around the plant and helps maintain electrical balance within the cell.